Content Strategy

 Content types:

-• Blog posts targeting high-volume keywords
+• Blog posts targeting high-volume informational keywords

 • LinkedIn thought leadership posts